Marvel-D/Introduction-to-Github/src/introduction-to-github.md

 4. Open Git Bash on your computer.

-5. Change the current working directory(location) to the location where you want to save the cloned repository.
+5. Change the current working folder to the folder where you want to save the cloned repository.

-6. Type `git clone`, and then paste the URL you copied earlier
+6. Type `git clone, and then paste the URL you copied earlier
    ![paste url](img/img3.jpg)

 7. Press **Enter** to create your local clone. ![create](img/img4.jpg)